Jack251970/ContextMenuManager/README-en.md

 ------
 > 🖱️ A program to manage the Windows right-click context menu with support of Windows 7 - 11.

+## Thanks
+* This project is based on [https://github.com/BluePointLilac/ContextMenuManager](https://github.com/BluePointLilac/ContextMenuManager), thanks to [蓝点lilac](https://github.com/BluePointLilac)!
+* Thanks to [蓝芸柒](https://github.com/LanYunSeven) for new icons!

 ## Download software
 * [Latest Version][Latest]<br>
   [Github Releases][GitHub Releases]<br>